Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 quantitative soil properties.
 Soil prediction models that predict categorical soil variables such as soil type or soil colour class are often quite complex (see e.g. @Hengl2007Geoderma and @Kempen2009Geoderma for a discussion).
-The *GlobalSoilMap* specifications also require predictions in 3D, or at least 2D predictions (layers) for several depth intervals.
+Most large scale soil mapping projects also require predictions in 3D, or at least 2D predictions (layers) for several depth intervals.
 This can be done by treating each layer separately in a 2D analysis, possibly by taking vertical correlations into account, but